UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-notebooks.md

 You would typically include this in your setup chunk, and use `include=FALSE` so as not to output the code or output of the setup chunk itself.

-> ## Challenge 2
->
-> Hide the output and any messages when you load your data and libraries.
-Hide the command needed to preview the gapminder data.
->
-> > ## Solution
-> >
-> > The solution can be found [here](https://raw.githubusercontent.com/UoMResearchIT/r-tidyverse-intro/gh-pages/notebooks/challenge2.Rmd)
-> {: .solution}
-{: .challenge}

 How much of the "behind the scenes" work you show in a notebook is up to you, and will depend on the intended audience.
 If you hide all the code, you can produce something which looks very much like a regular scientific paper.
 The benefit of writing a paper like this is that your analysis and write up are in the same place.
 If your analysis (or data) change, the paper will be updated automatically.
 By keeping the underlying R Markdown file it is possible for you, or others to work out exactly how each figure in you work was produced.

-[This example](https://raw.githubusercontent.com/UoMResearchIT/r-tidyverse-digtial-humanities/gh-pages/notebooks/example2.Rmd) shows the effect of using `include=FALSE` and `echo=FALSE` to hide the package loading messages and our R code.
+[This example](https://raw.githubusercontent.com/UoMResearchIT/r-tidyverse-digital-humanities/gh-pages/notebooks/example2.Rmd) shows the effect of using `include=FALSE` and `echo=FALSE` to hide the package loading messages and our R code.

 We can also display R output "inline" (i.e. so it appears as normal text within a paragraph):  For example:
 <pre>